taynguyen3110/daytask/README.md

-# TaskMaster
+# DayTask

 A modern, feature-rich task management application built with Next.js and TypeScript.

 ## Description

-TaskMaster is a powerful task management application designed to help users organize their work and personal tasks efficiently.
+DayTask is a powerful task management application designed to help users organize their work and personal tasks efficiently.
 It provides a clean, intuitive interface with real-time updates and offline capabilities, making it perfect for both personal and professional use.

 ## Key Features